 however, to re-load your project file into the PhotoVidShow editor,

-This is the same as the above except it only does the encoding and
+This is the same as the above option except it skips the burn part.

 This option is similar to the above except it burns it directly in